Kong/docs.konghq.com/app/konnect/runtime-manager/kic.md

 After your KIC deployment is connected to {{site.konnect_short_name}}, you can view the details for each runtime instance in your KIC runtime groups.

+{:.note}
+> **Note**: The KIC deployment in {{site.konnect_short_name}} is currently read-only.
+The configuration of the gateway runtime is controlled by changes to resources in the Kubernetes API, and reflected here.
+For more information about how to manage these resources in KIC, see [Custom Resources](/kubernetes-ingress-controller/latest/concepts/custom-resources/).

 ![KIC runtime instance dashboard](/assets/images/docs/konnect/konnect-runtime-instance-kic.png)
 > **Figure 1:** This image shows a KIC runtime instance dashboard.
 For each KIC runtime instance, you can see details about the runtime instance, analytics, and KIC status details.

 Item | Description
 ------|------------
-**KIC Status** | This section displays the status of your KIC runtime instance.
+**KIC Details** | This section displays the status of your KIC runtime instance.
 The different status options are: Fully Operational, Partially Operational, Not Operational, Unknown, and Disconnected.
 See the UI for troubleshooting steps related to these statuses.
 **Summary** | This section displays the traffic and error rate of your KIC runtime instance.
-**Analytics** | Analytics data for the service.
+**Analytics** | Analytics data for the KIC runtime instance.
 You can configure the analytics options using the [**Analytics tool**](/konnect/analytics/).

-{:.note}
-> **Note**: The KIC deployment in {{site.konnect_short_name}} is currently read-only.
-The configuration of the gateway runtime is controlled by changes to resources in the Kubernetes API, and reflected here.
-For more information about how to manage these resources in KIC, see [Custom Resources](/kubernetes-ingress-controller/latest/concepts/custom-resources/).

 ## KIC analytics compatibility